 InfoTracer.com is not a consumer reporting agency as defined by the Fair Credit Reporting Act, and does not assemble or evaluate information for the purpose of supplying consumer reports.
 You understand that you may not use information provided by InfoTracer.com for any purpose under the FCRA, including to make determinations regarding an individual's eligibility for personal credit, insurance, employment, or for tenant screening.
 You understand that license plate and VIN searches are only available for a purpose authorized by the Driver's Privacy Protection Act of 1994 (DPPA).

 The Department of Public Safety and Correctional Services is the entity in charge of background checks for the state.
 However, per their website “The State Security and Privacy Act and the Code of Annotated Regulations (COMAR) prohibit backgrounds checks being performed on citizens without proper authorization.”
 Therefore, individuals can only get them for themselves or for an employer who requires one.
-They have a few options and prices range from $18 - $37.25 for a complete state and federal background check.
+They have a few options and prices range from $18 - $37.25 for a complete state and federal background report.
 There is also an additional $20 fee to be fingerprinted as all background checks are processed this way.
 Employers and other organizations can request copies but only with proper consent from the subject.
 Requests can be made via fax or through the mail.

 A Maryland background check will show primarily criminal history information along with personal details.
 Things like name, address, social security number, race, gender, and physical description will be on there.
 Along with the basic information, there will be arrests, warrants, convictions, felonies, misdemeanors, and incarcerations.